coolcut/2020.fruechtl.me/journal/introducing-photon-11ty.md

 - **Support for Netlify deploy button:** One-click deploy to [Netlify](https://www.netlify.com).

 ## How can you use it

 If you have a little bit of [Git](https://git-scm.com/) knowledge, you're the right person to give `Photon 11ty` a try.
-You can either just use the [Netlify](https://www.netlify.com/) deploy button (which is the fastest way of getting something up and running) or use anything that supports static-file hosting.
+You can either use the [Netlify](https://www.netlify.com/) deploy button (which is the fastest way of getting something up and running) or use anything that supports static-file hosting.

 If you want to build a new version of your site, please use the `yarn build` command.
 A freshly generated version of your site will be created inside the `_site` directory.

 When it comes to creating new posts, Photon has two simple rules: